April Fools' Day

 National Stand For Children Day (1996)

--- On June 1, 1996, over 300,000 people rallied in Washington, DC for Stand for Children Day at the Lincoln Memorial.
+-- On June 1, 1996, over 300,000 people rallied in Washington, DC, for Stand for Children Day at the Lincoln Memorial.
 This event was the largest demonstration for children in US history, and it also sent a clear message about how strongly Americans felt about improving the lives of children across the country.
-Rosa Parks, a civil rights movement icon, made a statement that challenged the people of the nation to commit themselves to improve the lives of children, saying, If I can sit down for justice, you can stand up for children.
+Rosa Parks, a civil rights movement icon, made a statement that challenged the nation's people to commit themselves to improving the lives of children, saying, If I can sit down for justice, you can stand up for children.

 Read: Stand for Children, by Marian Wright Edelman, Adrienne Yorinks